dotext/AdguardForiOS/README.md

 ### How to become a beta tester

-You can submit an application to participate in AdGuard for iOS beta-testing program.
-All necessary information on this topic can be found on the [dedicated page](https://adguard.com/beta.html).
+You can use TestFlight to participate in the AdGuard for iOS beta-testing program.
+All necessary information on this topic can be found on the [dedicated page](https://adguard.com/beta.html?platform=ios).

 <a id="how-to-build"></a>